Frequently Asked Questions

 In most cases, yes.
 Hospitals require recent diagnostic tests, usually no more than 30 days old, from a recognised provider.

-What are the possible outcomes of remote diagnosis?
+What are the possible outcomes of the remote clinical review?

 Does MMG access my medical data?